-Natural phenomena that occur on the surface or in the interior of the Earth - such as volcanic eruptions, which produce emissions of gases, vapors, dusts, and aerosols - also contribute to air pollution.
+Natural phenomena that occur on the surface or in the interior of the Earth - such as volcanic eruptions, which produce emissions of gases, vapors, dust, and aerosols - also contribute to air pollution.

-It is of great importance to analyze the characteristics, properties, and origin of the most important contaminants according to their source, since this is the most common criterion.
+It is of great importance to analyze the characteristics, properties, and origin of the most important contaminants according to their source since this is the most common criterion.

 Type of contaminants